zahraazahraman/web-calculator/README.md

-# web-calculator
+# Web Calculator

-A simple web calculator project with essantial functionalities (sound, history, language toggling)
+This is a simple web calculator built with HTML, CSS, and JavaScript.

+## Features
+- Clean, simple interface
+- Basic and sientific functionalities
+- Sound, history, and language toggling

+## How to Use
+Open `index.html` in your browser to use the calculator.

+## Author
+zahraazahraman